llm-bible/llm-bible.github.io/_publications/an2022contrastive.markdown

 citations: 20
 bibkey: an2022contrastive
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2205.14690'}]
-tags: [Reinforcement Learning, Language Modeling]
+tags: [Language Modeling, Reinforcement Learning]
 ---
 Recently, contrastive learning attracts increasing interests in neural text generation as a new solution to alleviate the exposure bias problem.
 It